artificialsolutions/tie-api-example-twitter/README.md

 ### Tag and deploy Docker Image

-1. Create an alias of the image with the fully qualified path to your registry
+1. Create an alias of the image with the fully qualified path to your registry.
+Remember to Substitute ` registryname` and ` imagename` for the one you chose on previous steps.

     ``` bash
     docker tag imagename registryname.azurecr.io/imagename